benidevo/task-manager/README.md

 # Task Manager API

 ## Description
-A simple task manager API built with NestJS.
+A simple task manager RESETFul API built using NestJS and TypeScript with basic CRUD functionality.
 ## Technologies

 The following technologies were used in this project: